telerik/teststudio-docs/docs/features/recorder/compact-recording-toolbar.md

 ![Enable Highlighting Button][2]

-Hover Over Highlighting is one of the powerful features in the **Test Studio recording** flow.
+<a href="/automated-tests/recording/hover-over-highlighting" target="_blank">Hover Over Highlighting</a> is one of the powerful features in the **Test Studio recording** flow.
 Once the highlighting is enabled, pause the mouse over an element in the recording application surface and wait for the elements menu to appear.
-This rich menu provides quick access to a set of relevant functions for the selected element right in the page or application you are testing.
+This rich menu provides quick access to a set of relevant for the selected element functions right in the page or application you are testing - the <a href="/features/recorder/highlighting-menu/quick-steps/quick-verification" target="_blank">quick wait and verify steps</a>, the <a href="/features/recorder/highlighting-menu/actions/mouse-actions" target="_blank">mouse actions</a> and <a href="/features/recorder/highlighting-menu/actions/scroll-actions" target="_blank">scroll actions</a>.

 ![Elements Quick steps Menu][3]